Register to Participate

 Data visualization is a powerful and dynamic way to bring attention to prominent issues all over the world.

 Additionally, there is no doubt that COVID-19 has affected different countries in different ways.
 You don’t need to be an expert in medicine or international development to understand that several different factors go into the pandemic’s effectiveness and influence including areas like race/ethnicity, poverty, and healthcare.

 These factors are different in every country so with this data challenge we hope to visualize and bring attention to the pandemic’s influence across the globe.

 To truly show the diversity and variety in the pandemic’s impact, we’ve split our theme of COVID-19’s global impact into two separate topics individuals can pick from.

-The first topic concerns food insecurity within specific countries and the second draws comparisons between the pandemic’s impact on different countries.
+The first topic concerns food insecurity within specific countries and the second draws comparisons between the pandemic’s economic impact on different countries.

-- This challenge is open to any student at the Undergraduate, Graduate, or Post Grad Level.
+- This data visualization challenge is open to any student at the Undergraduate, Graduate, or Post Grad Level.
 It is also open to any professional or professional team working for any company, but primarily data centric or data focused companies.

 - Undergraduate and Graduate level students will submit on the student track with their school email.

 - Professionals and PhD or higher level students will submit on the professional track, professionals with any email and PhD Students preferably with their university email

 - You must choose some part of either of the two topics detailed on the challenge information page.
 This can be any aspect of either of these topics as it relates to any of the countries listed beneath each topic respectively.